ganeti/ganeti/doc/design-2.0-os-interface.rst

   way to distinguish them.
 A target/source node and directory will be instead passed, for the import script to do the correct job.
 All scripts will get nothing in input and are supposed to output only user-relevant messages.
-- Scripts are not compulsory: if a script is missing the relevant operations will be forbidden for instances of that os.
+- Some scripts are not compulsory: if such a script is missing the relevant operations will be forbidden for instances of that os.
 This makes it easier to distinguish between unsupported operations and no-op ones (if any).

 Input